yuri-ktm/melonly-docs/public/markdown/1.x/dependency-injection.md

 Melonly will automatically resolve type-hinted dependencies and pass them to your class.

+???
-Note that controllers decorated with `@Controller` are automatically injectable.
+Controllers with `@Controller` decorator are automatically injectable.
+???

 ## Singletons